 Zimbabwe have chosen an A team full of first-choice picks to play against Pakistan A in Bulawayo from Sunday in an effort to help them prepare for the Tests against Sri Lanka, which begin on October 29.

-The series also presents opportunity for Brian Vitori, the 26-year old fast bowler, to end a three-month streak without competitive cricket.
+The A series also presents opportunity for Brian Vitori, the 26-year old fast bowler, to end a three-month streak without competitive cricket.
 It has been a lot longer since he played for Zimbabwe; his last match was in January 2016.
 But he is part of the 12-member squad to play the first four-day game against Pakistan A at Queens Sports Club.
 He has Donald Tiripano, Chris Mpofu and Michael Chinouya as seam-bowling partners.
 With a host of part-time spinners available, only one specialist has been picked - Graeme Cremer, the Zimbabwe captain.

 Squad for First unofficial Test: Tino Mawoyo, Hamilton Masakadza, Craig Ervine, Peter Moor, Sikandar Raza, Malcolm Waller, Richmond Mutumbami, Graeme Cremer, Michael Chinouya, Donald Tiripano, Chris Mpofu, Brian Vitori

 Squad for second unofficial Test: Brian Chari, Chamu Chibhabha, Tarisai Musakanda, Sean Williams, Prince Masvaure, Elton Chigumbura, Regis Chakabva, John Nyumbu, Victor Nyauchi, Carl Mumba, Njabulo Ncube, Taurai Muzarabani